 In this blog, we will discuss:

-- Step by step process on using Linkedin Profile as a resume
+- What is the step by step process on using Linkedin Profile as a resume?

-- Difference between a resume and a Linkedin profile
+- What are the differences between a resume and a Linkedin profile?

 Create a resume.